Mithilesh-Subramani/IoT-BloodBank-Monitoring-System/README.md

   IoT Implementation

+We have used Tinkercad due to its cost effectiveness and open-source capabilities

-The system uses the MQTT protocol for real-time communication.
+The system uses the MQTT protocol for real-time communication shown using website broker that emulates publish and subcribe features of esp32 with HTML

 Data is published to: Bloodbank/temp website